 freshly ground black pepper

-Place eggplant in a bowl.
-Sprinkle with salt; toss to coat.
+Place chopped eggplant in a bowl.
+Sprinkle with salt and toss to coat.
 Let stand for 10 minutes.

-In large saucepan, heat oil over medium-high heat; cook onion and garlic for 2 to 3 minutes or until softened.
-Stir in eggplant, zucchini, peppers and carrot; cook for 10 minutes, stirring occasionally, or until softened.
+In a large saucepan, heat oil over medium-high heat.
+Cook onion and garlic for 2 to 3 minutes, or until softened.
+Add eggplant, zucchini, peppers and carrot; cook for 10 minutes, stirring occasionally, or until softened.

-Stir in tomatoes, peanuts, raisins, tomato paste and ground coriander.
-Bring to a boil.
+Stir in tomatoes, peanuts, raisins, tomato paste and ground coriander, and bring to a boil.
 Reduce heat to medium-low; cook uncovered for 10 minutes or until vegetables are tender and mixture is slightly thickened.

-Meanwhile, in another saucepan bring 1 ¾ cups (425 mL) cups water to a boil.
+Meanwhile, in another saucepan bring 1¾ cups (425 mL) cups water to a boil.
 Remove from heat.
 Stir in couscous, cover and let stand for 5 minutes or until water is absorbed.
 Fluff with a fork.
 Stir in coriander and pepper, to taste.
 Serve vegetable mixture over couscous.